intuition-dev/intuDocs/docsSrc/src/crud.md

 If you change the View, you must change the VM and if you change the VM, you must change the View.
 One of the goals of VM is to make it easy to 'bind' to the view, so VM must represent the View as a 'model' of it.

-In object-oriented development you should avoid deep inheritance for the VM, just a plain class may work best.
+In object-oriented(OO) development you should avoid deep inheritance for the VM, just a plain class may work best.
 But in .ts we do use interface to demonstrate that the class maps to the Pug view.
 When .ts is compiled to js those interfaces are dropped.

 Once you understand VM, proceed to the rest of this document.
+Later you'll realize that VM is main part of CRUD/Dynamic apps.

 #### Important: The VM should have 'fake' data during iterative development.